ChrisCoCreated/depthcaster-old/README.md

 3. **View Threads**: Click "View thread" on any cast to see the full conversation
 4. **Post Casts**: Use the composer at the top of the feed to post new casts
 5. **Reply**: Click on a cast to view its thread and reply
+6. **Submit Feedback**: Click the feedback icon in the header to submit feedback, suggestions, or ideas (optionally linking to a cast)
+7. **Manage Build Ideas** (Admin): Access the admin panel to create and manage build ideas and view user feedback

 ## Content Filtering